EasyPi/docker-scrapyd/README.md

 [scrapy-poet][7] is the web-poet Page Object pattern implementation for Scrapy.

-[pillow][8] is the Python Imaging Library to support the ImagesPipeline.

-This image is based on `debian:bullseye`, eight latest stable python packages are installed:
+This image is based on `debian:bullseye`, seven latest stable python packages are installed:

 - scrapy==2.6.2
 - scrapyd==1.3.0